schiznik/nextcloud-openshift/README.md

 ### 0 Create OpenShift project

-Create an OpenShift project if not already provided by the service
+Create an OpenShift project if not already provided by the service.

 ```
 PROJECT=nextcloud